jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 ## jeff face looking dumb

+What's up you guys?
+My name is Jeff Vincent, and I'm the head of the Customer Happiness team at Wistia.

 My first UserConf was in New York this past May.
-One of the things I was most struck by was that everyone I met was a practitioner - meaning they were actually working in support, or community, or customer experience.
+One of the things I was most struck by was that everyone was actually working in support, or community, or customer experience.
+There were so many top notch perspectives and opinions.
+I'm hoping you'll use my twitter handle to give me feedback and include me in conversations around this stuff.
+Learning is awesome.

-That makes me really nervous and excited to talk to you today, since you are all so smart and experienced.
+So I am really nervous and excited to talk to you today, since you are all so smart and experienced.
 So here goes nothing.

 ## Wistia Sign

-My name is Jeff, I work at Wistia.
-We're a video hosting and analytics platform for business.
+So anyway back to my intro.
+I work at Wistia, and we're a video hosting and analytics platform for business.
+Anyone know who we are?

 ## Wistia Sign w Arrow